Learning a Large Neighborhood Search Algorithm for Mixed Integer Programs: Neural Neighborhood Selection

 \subsection{Policy Network}

-\textbf{MIP input representation:} To represent a MIP as an input to a neural network, both for Neural Diving and Neural Neighborhood Selection, we use a bipartite graph representation (see, e.g., \citet{gasse2019exact}) where one set of nodes in the graph corresponds to the variables, and the other set corresponds to the constraints.
-An edge between a variable node and a constraint node indicates that the variable appears in the constraint.
-Coefficients in $A$, $b$, and $c$ are encoded as features of the corresponding edges, constraint nodes, and variable nodes, respectively, resulting in a lossless representation of the MIP.
-Both nodes and edges can be annotated with additional information that can be useful for learning (e.g., the linear relaxation solution as additional variable node features).
-We use the code provided by \citet{gasse2019exact} to compute the same set of features using SCIP.
+\textbf{MIP representation:} Following \citet{nair2020solving} and earlier works (e.g., \citet{gasse2019exact}), we use a bipartite graph representation of a MIP for both Neural Diving and Neural Neighborhood Selection.
+Variables form one set of nodes in the graph and constraints form the other set.
+A variable appearing in a constraint is indicated by an edge between the two corresponding nodes.
+Coefficients in $A$, $b$, and $c$ are encoded as features of the corresponding edges, constraint nodes, and variable nodes, respectively.
+Additional features can be included (e.g., the linear relaxation solution as variable node features) -- we use the feature set proposed in \citet{gasse2019exact}.
 For the Neural Neighborhood Selection policy network, we additionally use a fixed-size window of past variable assignments as variable node features.
 The window size is set to 3 in our experiments.